Manthan-T/litterbot/README.md

 8) [Comments that could not be written (what was done inside the Unity editor)](#comments-that-could-not-be-written-what-was-done-inside-the-unity-editor)

 ## The admin application
-This application was made using Electron, and will allow you to
+This application was made using Electron, and will allow you to see the perspectives of the robots.

 ## The website and how to use it
 This website can be visited at [www.thequintuscult.co.uk/litterbot](https://www.thequintuscult.co.uk/litterbot)